awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/component-recipe-reference.md

 You can reference the following recipe examples to help you create recipes for your components\.

+AWS IoT Greengrass curates an index of Greengrass components, called the Greengrass Software Catalog\.
+This catalog tracks Greengrass components that are developed by the Greengrass community\.
+From this catalog, you can download, modify, and deploy components to create your Greengrass applications\.
+For more information, see [Community components](greengrass-software-catalog.md)\.

 **Topics**
 + [Hello World component recipe](#recipe-example-hello-world)
 + [Python runtime component example](#recipe-example-python-runtime)